jindukwentua/jindukwentua/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jindukwentua&label=Profile%20views&color=0e75b6&style=flat" alt="jindukwentua" /> </p>

 ### Hi 👋, I'm Jindu!
+During the day, I'm a data driven backend engineer and at night, I am a Full stack Data Scientist.
+But, all day I solve problems using python.

-I am a Data Scientist from Lagos, Nigeria with a background in statistics, economics and programming.
+I am a Backend Engineer and Data Scientist from Lagos, Nigeria with a background in statistics, economics and programming.
 - 🔭 Working on data analysis, data science and machine learning  projects using R and Python
+- 🔭 Working on Backend Web Development with the Flask and Fastapi frameworks
 - 🌱 Learning predictive data modelling, time series analysis and natural langauage processing in depth
 - 😄 Employment ... **Open to new opportunities.**
 - ⚡ Fun fact ... **I love writing and playing football in my spare time.**